waimea-cpy/kotlion-gui-popup-with-data-demo/README.md

 The pop-up is modal - this means that it retains focus, and the main window can't be interacted with until the pop-up is closed.

-The pop-up is tied to the mainWindow, and is given access to the app data model
+In this example, the pop-up is linked to the app data model and to the to the mainWindow so that it can access and update the data model as needed